Your Rights During Virginia Criminal Investigations

 It is lawful, despite commonly held beliefs to the contrary, for a law enforcement officer to stop you on the street for no reason.
 They can ask you questions, ask for ID, and even request a patdown under many circumstances.
 This is known as a “Terry stop” and it follows the jurisprudence after the Supreme Court case of Terry v.
 Ohio.
 Under this case law doctrine, the officer may conduct a brief talk in private.
 After a Terry Stop you may ask the officer if you are free to leave and you can be on your way.
 If you choose to continue the conversation with an officer, then it is often called a confessional encounter.

-With your vehicle you have a lesser expectation of personal privacy, and an officer may search your vehicle with a probable cause.
+With your vehicle you have a lesser expectation of personal privacy because you are likely to use your vehicle to travel on the public roads, and an officer may search your vehicle with probable cause.
 Even if he didn’t have a probable cause, if the officer simply had a reasonable, articulable suspicion to stop your vehicle, such as you committed a traffic or equipment violation, the officer then may approach your vehicle and ask for a consent to search.
 The officer may also approach your vehicle and upon discussing certain facts and circumstances may gain probable cause to search your vehicle.
 Probable cause may exist in circumstances in which they notice an odor of illegal drugs, notice contraband in your vehicle or the like.

 If a police officer asks for your consent to search your vehicle, you may absolutely refuse to give the officer consent.
 You can feel free to exercise your right to not consent to a search, politely tell the officer no and be on your way to where you were going.
 You should not feel that you are obliged to give consent because it is the right thing to do or because the officer was nice to you.
 Consent to search a vehicle is consent to waive your Fourth Amendment rights.